 A restaurant in Popenguine, Senegal

-When Scott and I alerted the then volunteer manager of the Sierra Leone eco-resort to the inclusion of MSG in every meal, he was alarmed and asked to brainstorm substitutes.
-We’re not nutritionists or chefs, but one obvious solution was to make homemade stock, perhaps with all those lobster shells they were composting after meals.
-However, with limited solar power and a tiny refrigerator, the resort wasn’t prepared for such an undertaking just yet.
+When Scott and I questioned the then volunteer manager of the Sierra Leone eco-resort about the inclusion of MSG in every meal, he was alarmed and asked to brainstorm substitutes.
+We’re not nutritionists or chefs, but one thought was to use homemade stock, perhaps with all those lobster shells they were composting after meals.
+However, with limited solar power and a tiny refrigerator, the resort wasn’t prepared for such an undertaking.